About course material & structure

 This course has been built around a "practitioner–scholar model" of instruction.

-In that, it is our desire for this course to impart a lot of practical application points for those who work as behavioral health/helping providers.
+In that, it is our desire that this course imparts a lot of practical application points for those who work as behavioral health providers.

-But students of this course should know that the curriculum also includes lectures that focus on research/scholarly articles and other resources, as it is also our desire to help form the thinking/conceptualization process of our students as they consider their work around helping others resolve trauma.
+But students of this course should know that the curriculum also includes many lectures that focus on research/scholarly articles and other resources, as it is also our desire to help form the thinking/conceptualization process of our students as they consider developing their own frames and methods for the integration of Narrative and Story into the counseling/psychotherapeutic process.

 Continuing education (CE) hours for article reading will be calculated using the NBCC and ASWB model of 1,500 words equals 0.25 clock hours.